 Local government needs to ensure that the organisations and governance structures that it oversees have implemented, and can sustain, an effective performance management system that facilitates effective and efficient delivery of planned services.
-Risk management and integral parts of a performance management system and are crucial to the achievement of outcomes.
+Risk management and internal control are important and integral parts of a performance management system and are crucial to the achievement of outcomes.
 Risk should be considered and addressed as part of all decision making activities.